Partlow Center: Conditions at State Schools and Hospitals

 At the time, Alabama was ranked last in the country for state funding for people with mental illness or developmental disabilities.
 The state spent 50 cents per day on each patient.
 At Bryce, there was one psychiatrist per 1,700 patients.
-At Parlow, the conditions were dire.
+At Partlow, the conditions were dire.
 Jack Drake, one of the plaintiffs' attorneys, has discussed the conditions at Partlow:

 "I remember one of the things I did before the hearing was to review the accidental deaths of people who died at Partlow for a two-year-period and the extreme examples were residents who would get up in the middle of the night—go to one ward, maybe leave the door open and go into another ward, get into an unlocked medicine cabinet and eat the contents of 40 bottles and die."

 Mr. Drake investigated a gruesome incident in which a boy with developmental disabilities had a garden hose inserted in his rectum, filling it with water and rupturing his spleen and killing him.
 Other examples of atrocious incidents presented to the court included a resident who was scalded to death as well as a resident who was restrained in a strait jacket for nine years to prevent hand and finger sucking.

 Another finding is that none of the institutions in Alabama had any working fire safety plan.
 Bryce had fire hydrants, but they would not work with the fire engine hoses in use at the time.
 The Partlow phone system shut down at 5:00 pm, making it impossible for anyone to even call the fire department.

 Reporter Hal Martin, who covered the case, compared the conditions of the institutions to Nazi concentration camps, mentioning his experiences covering war crime trials after WWII.